rclone/rclone/docs/content/sftp.md

 Upload and download chunk size.

-This controls the maximum packet size used in the SFTP protocol.
-The RFC limits this to 32768 bytes (32k), however a lot of servers support larger sizes and setting it larger will increase transfer speed dramatically on high latency links.
+This controls the maximum size of payload in SFTP protocol packets.
+The RFC limits this to 32768 bytes (32k), which is the default.
+However, a lot of servers support larger sizes, typically limited to a maximum total package size of 256k, and setting it larger will increase transfer speed dramatically on high latency links.
+This includes OpenSSH, and, for example, using the value of 255k works well, leaving plenty of room for overhead while still being within a total packet size of 256k.

-Only use a setting higher than 32k if you always connect to the same server or after sufficiently broad testing.

-For example using the value of 252k with OpenSSH works well with its maximum packet size of 256k.

-If you get the error "failed to send packet header: EOF" when copying a large file, try lowering this number.
+Make sure to test thoroughly before using a value higher than 32k, and only use it if you always connect to the same server or after sufficiently broad testing.
+If you get errors such as "failed to send packet payload: EOF", lots of "connection lost", or "corrupted on transfer", when copying a larger file, try lowering the value.
+The server run by [rclone serve sftp](/commands/rclone_serve_sftp) sends packets with standard 32k maximum payload so you must not set a different chunk_size when downloading files, but it accepts packets up to the 256k total size, so for uploads the chunk_size can be set as for the OpenSSH example above.

 Properties: